openshiporg/openship/README.md

 ### GraphQL Playground: http://localhost:3000/api/graphql

-Use the playground to build and run queries and mutations against the API
+Use the playground to build and run queries/mutations against the API.

 ### Keystone CMS: http://localhost:8000